Aymalla/temporalio-mtls/temporal-mtls.md

 ```

-*More advanced environment setup can be found in [temporal samples repository](https://github.com/temporalio/samples-server/tree/main/tls/tls-full)*

 ### 2. Deploy and start Temporal Cluster

-After generating the certificates, now we can start up the temporal cluster using
+After generating the certificates, now we can start up the temporal cluster using:
-- [docker-compose.yml](deployment/tls-simple/docker-compose.yml): contains definition for cluster nodes and configs
+- [***docker-compose.yml***](deployment/tls-simple/docker-compose.yml): contains the definition for cluster nodes and configurations.
-- [start-temporal.sh](deployment/tls-simple/start-temporal.sh) : Script to set the environment variables and compose up the cluster
+- [***start-temporal.sh***](deployment/tls-simple/start-temporal.sh) : Script to set the environment variables and compose the cluster.

 ```yaml
  # docker-compose.yml